-A. Employment and advancement within the District shall be freely open to all persons regardless of creed, national origin, race/ethnicity, gender, age, citizenship, or challenging conditions.
-B. Aggressive efforts shall be made to recruit members of minority communities and women on administrative levels of the work force.
-C. Personnel programs shall be administered in a manner which shall insure no barriers to promotion, transfer assignments, retentions, or training on the basis of gender, race/ethnicity, national origin, creed, age, citizenship, or handicapping condition.
-D. The goal of the District is to establish and maintain a staff which is reflective of the student population in racial/ethnic balance.
-E. A Racial/Ethnic/Gender Survey will be taken annually.
+- A. Employment and advancement within the District shall be freely open to all persons regardless of creed, national origin, race/ethnicity, gender, age, citizenship, or challenging conditions. - B. Aggressive efforts shall be made to recruit members of minority communities and women on administrative levels of the work force. - C. Personnel programs shall be administered in a manner which shall insure no barriers to promotion, transfer assignments, retentions, or training on the basis of gender, race/ethnicity, national origin, creed, age, citizenship, or handicapping condition. - D. The goal of the District is to establish and maintain a staff which is reflective of the student population in racial/ethnic balance. - E. A Racial/Ethnic/Gender Survey will be taken annually.
 Results will be reported to the Board of Trustees by March 15th of each year.

+II.
+Criteria

-Criteria The following criteria will be used in determining an appropriate balance of personnel: A. Assessment of under-represented groups in all employment classifications. В. Representation of diverse minority groups within the staff and bilingual skills for specific occupational qualifications if job related.
-C. Representation of diverse minority groups and women at the supervisory and administrative levels.
+The following criteria will be used in determining an appropriate balance of personnel:

+- A. Assessment of under-represented groups in all employment classifications. - B. Representation of diverse minority groups within the staff and bilingual skills for specific occupational qualifications if job related. - C. Representation of diverse minority groups and women at the supervisory and administrative levels.
-III.

 D. Selection and assignment of minorities and men to assure distribution among schools of the District with particular attention to men in the primary grades.

+Implementation

+The District will develop an aggressive system to recruit and identify minority, female, and challenged applicants, and compile data to

+The District will develop an aggressive system to recruit and identify minority, female, and challenged applicants, and compile data to determine if inequities exist within the work force with particular reference to compensation, job responsibility, training, and promotion.

+- A. Other factors being equal, priority shall be given to minority applicants for positions to which the assignment of a minority candidate is considered advantageous. - B. Every possible effort shall be made to encourage the opportunity for training and recruitment of minority personnel where under-utilization of women or men and minorities exists and to determine the causes for such under-utilization.

+Procedures

+- A. The district will actively seek to correct under-representation by publicizing vacancies as widely as practical in order to attract the best possible candidates. - B. The District will encourage staff members to refer to the Human Resources Office candidates they believe to be qualified for positions in the District where parity does not exist. - C. The District will actively seek and employ minority and male/female in all job classifications where disparities exist in the District. - D. The District will actively recruit minority substitutes for all job classifications.

+Responsibilities

+A. The Superintendent

-Implementation The District will develop an aggressive system to recruit and identify minority, female, and challenged applicants, and compile data to determine if inequities exist within the work force with particular reference to compensation, job responsibility, training, and promotion. А. Other factors being equal, priority shall be given to minority applicants for positions to which the assignment of a minority candidate is considered advantageous. В. Every possible effort shall be made to encourage the opportunity for training and recruitment of minority personnel where under-utilization of women or men and minorities exists and to determine the causes for such under-utilization.
-IV.
-Procedures А. The district will actively seek to correct under-representation by publicizing vacancies as widely as practical in order to attract the best possible candidates. В. The District will encourage staff members to refer to the Human Resources Office candidates they believe to be qualified for positions in the District where parity does not exist.
-C. The District will actively seek and employ minority and male/female in all job classifications where disparities exist in the District.
-V. D. The District will actively recruit minority substitutes for all job classifications.
-Responsibilities А. The Superintendent 1.
-Makes clear the intent of the Affirmative Action Program, the office's commitment to the program, and the duties and responsibilities of 2. principals and supervisors under the program.
-Provides for special training for school Principals, Supervisors, and Department Heads.
-3. Ensures that Principals and Supervisors or Department Heads are implementing the Affirmative Action Program in their individual units.
-4. Provides all necessary staff support to the Affirmative Action Program.
-5. Evaluates the efforts of unit heads (Principals, Supervisors, Department Heads). В. Assistant Superintendent of Human Resources 1.
+- 1. Makes clear the intent of the Affirmative Action Program, the office's commitment to the program, and the duties and responsibilities of principals and supervisors under the program. - 2.
+Provides for special training for school Principals, Supervisors, and Department Heads. - 3.
+Ensures that Principals and Supervisors or Department Heads are implementing the Affirmative Action Program in their individual units. - 4.
+Provides all necessary staff support to the Affirmative Action Program. - 5.
+Evaluates the efforts of unit heads (Principals, Supervisors, Department Heads). - B. Assistant Superintendent of Human Resources - 1.
 Coordinates the Affirmative Action Policy at all levels.